 Looking to visiting Uganda?
-Here are some travel tips prepared for Uganda visitors to help you plan a perfect holiday in Uganda.
+Here are some travel tips prepared for Uganda visitors to help you get started with planning a perfect holiday in Uganda, the Pearl of Africa.

 Getting to Uganda